Saturated fat is a topic that causes a lot of confusion for many people.

 In contrast, an unsaturated fatty acid contains double bonds between the carbon atoms, as shown below;

-Unsaturated fatty acids can either include one double bond (monounsaturated fat) or multiple double bonds polyunsaturated fat).
+Unsaturated fatty acids can either include one double bond (like monounsaturated fat) or multiple double bonds (polyunsaturated fat).

 The double bond(s) means that some carbon atoms are not connected to a hydrogen atom, and thus are not fully saturated.

 A List of Saturated Fatty Acids